Stream Uniswap trades in realtime

 Write logic to collect Uniswap pool contract addresses

-In order to find all Uniswap trade events across pools, we need to know all Uniswap pool contract addresses.
+In order to find all Uniswap swap events across pools, we need to know all Uniswap pool contract addresses.

 SELECT